emilsoman/cloudster/README.md

     cloud = Cloudster::Cloud.new(:access_key_id => 'accesskeyid', :secret_access_key => 'topsecretaccesskey')

+Get the CloudFormation template for the stack :

+        cloud.template(:resources => [app_server, app_server_2, load_balancer, database], :description => 'Description of the stack')

-- Get the CloudFormation template for a resource in Ruby Hash :
+Get the CloudFormation template for a resource as a Ruby Hash :

         app_server.template
-- Get the CloudFormation template for the stack :

-        cloud.template(:resources => [app_server, app_server_2, load_balancer, database], :description => 'Description of the stack')
+Cloudster can also do things on the AWS Cloud :

 - Provision the stack :

         cloud.provision(:resources => [app_server, app_server_2, load_balancer, database], :stack_name => 'TestStack', :description => 'Description of the stack')